Brushless Drive and ESC Basics

 As we discussed earlier about the stator coils, the FETs in the ESC also have a rise time but in this case it has a larger impact on the ESC than it does on the motor.
 The rise time on a FET is the time between when MCU sends the signal and when current actually starts flowing through the closed switch.
 When the ESC is driving the motor it has to know how long to wait between switching phases.
 If the switch for the next phase closes before the switch for the current phase fully opens you get something called shoot-through, which is essentially a dead short between phases.
 As you can imagine this will fry an ESC extremely quickly.

 The delay between switching phases is called deadtime.
 The deadtime selection is constrained by the rise time on the FETs, and circuit resistance between the gate driver and the FETs and is usually assigned by detailed testing at the time the ESC is designed.
-A poorly designed drive circuit and impact dead-time as equally as a poor choice of FETs.
+A poorly designed drive circuit can impact dead-time as equally as a poor choice of FETs.
 The drive circuit must be precisely matched to the FETs used in the ESC.
 In BLHeli the deadtime was invisible to the end user but was hard coded into each firmware file for each ESC.
 In BLHeli_S it is the source of the last two digits in the firmware name (A_H_XX).
 In both cases the deadtime numbers are a multiplier to a base time period that defines how long the ESC should wait between switching phases.

 You typically don't want to change the deadtime multiplier as it is a fixed value for a specific ESC, but if you are getting very hot ESCs it is generally ok to go higher, but never ok to go lower on the deadtime multiplier.
 Some ESCs pass handling of the deadtime off to the dedicated gate driver chip (defined by the 00 deadtime multiplier.)
 Some of the drivers support true auto deadtime based on internal calculations (KISS and the TBS Bulletproof ESCs to name a few), but often the "auto" deadtime just means that the deadtime value has just been hard-coded in the gate driver.